| Assessment weight : 40% | Due : Week 13 |

 number indicating the number of elements the array actually stores (current

 size) are also declared.
-These are the fields CAPACITY
+These are the fields CAPACITY and size,

 respectively.
-Do not change the value of CAPACITY
+Do not change the value of CAPACITY.

 The constructor needs to be implemented.
 The constructor should initialize

-object so that it is an empty array of Stock
+the StockDB object so that it is an empty array of Stock

-objects with a capacity of CAPACITY
+objects with a capacity of CAPACITY.

-Next, complete the accessor method get
+Next, complete the accessor method get.
+The method get

-object in the array located at the position
+should return the Stock object in the array located at the position

-.
+indicated by its parameter index.
 Do not check the parameter index

-against the array bounds as ArrayIndexOutOfBoundsException
+against the array bounds as ArrayIndexOutOfBoundsException will

 be thrown by the Java environment if the value of index